JiaboZ/mini-emr-desktop-java/README.md

+This project is intended to demonstrate enterprise-style Java desktop development, focusing on business rules, maintainability, and testability rather than UI aesthetics.

 📘 MiniEMR Desktop (Java Swing)

 A desktop-based Electronic Medical Record (EMR) system built with Java, simulating core workflows commonly found in real-world healthcare software such as Accuro EMR.

 This project focuses on appointment scheduling, business rule enforcement, and clean layered architecture, rather than simple CRUD operations.

 ✨ Features
 🧑‍⚕️ Patient Management